 But once our tummies are full, we get back to exploring the Island and enjoying the 360 degree views.
 During our walks we encountered more than just puffins.
 We encountered what I think is a Cormorant (I could be wrong) that was protecting its little family under the rock and even a few bunnies.
 And the views are just amazing, cliffs, green grass, flowers, and ocean as far as the eye can see.
 Lunga is a wondrous place indeed.

-But the puffins are to me what makes this place special so we return to visit with them for a while more before we depart.
+But to me the puffins are what makes this place special.
+So we return to visit with them for a while more before we depart.
 And as my time on Lunga comes to an end, I sit and enjoy those last minutes and I cannot help but smile.

 This day, and specifically the visit to Lunga to see the puffins, is a day my family and I will treasure and remember for a lifetime.